mkurz/deadbolt-2-guide/manuscript/09-deadbolt-scala-templates.md

         @repositionSatellite
         @engageLightSpeed
     } {
-        <marquee>Sorry, you are not authorised to perform clichéd actions from B movies.
+        <marquee>Sorry, you are not authorized to perform clichéd actions from B movies.
 Suffer the marquee!</marquee>
     }